 What to Expect: Take a scenic boat ride from Havelock aboard the MV Spirit to Homewood Bay Lodge in Pelorus Sound.
-On offer are outdoor yoga, extensive hiking trails to suit all levels of fitness and ambition, a nutrition seminar, a nutritious lunch buffet and an organic wine seminar (with tasting, of course).
+On offer are outdoor yoga, extensive hiking trails to suit all levels of fitness and ambition, a nutrition talk, a nutritious lunch buffet and an organic wine seminar featuring Windrush Organics.
 Please note that everything is optional—not into yoga?
 No problem, you can hit the hiking trails instead.
 Or bring a book and take in the view from the deck.
 You can customise your day to suit you.

 Where: Serene Pelorus Sound is the backdrop to this excursion, with Homewood Bay Lodge as your base for the day.
 You’ll be among a small handful of people to experience the groomed trails and exquisite scenery as well as the stunning lodge that’s completely off grid.

 Please note that space is limited, so we encourage early bookings.

 Bookings must be made by 20 January 2020.

 Cancellation and Refund Policy: 100% refund if canceled by 20 January, or in case of Government-issued Alert Level 3 or 4.

 Upon booking, we will provide you with all the information you’ll need for your day.